 Data is the new gold.
-In manufacturing companies customer data is spread everywhere - from CRM to ERP, to support and quality control systems.
-To drive deep customer engagements and top-line revenue a 360 degree customer overview is always essential for the modern manufacturer.
+In manufacturing companies, customer data is spread everywhere - from CRM to ERP, to support and quality control systems.
+For driving deep customer engagements and top-line revenue, a 360-degree customer overview is always essential for the modern manufacturer.

-Dashboards with always up-to-date information about your customer engagements will help you to uncover risks before turning into hard-to-fix problems that potentially erode your margins or damage the customer relationship.
+Dashboards with always up-to-date information about your customer engagements will help you to uncover risks before they turn into hard-to-fix problems that potentially erode your margins or damage the customer relationship.

 4. Leverage Your Aftermarket Opportunities

 This is the moment when your customer is most vulnerable and therewith your customer relationship.
-Offering self-service options and streamline all after-sales processes not only improves customer satisfaction, but significantly boosts your share-of-wallet and the customer lifetime value.
+Offering self-service options and streamlining all after-sales processes not only improves customer satisfaction, but significantly boosts your share-of-wallet and the customer lifetime value.

-With an e-commerce style portal you can offer your customers to find the matching spare parts and consumables to their existing solutions.
+With an e-commerce portal, you can offer your customers an easier way to find matching spare parts and consumables for their existing solutions.
 Built-in configuration, always-up-to-date prices and account discounts plus integrated up- and cross-selling will help you to sell more, with less sales effort whilst making your customers happy.

 5. The Holy Grail of Sales Efficiency

 “It is much more rewarding to do more with less”, said not only Stanford computer scientist Donald Knuth, but every CEO under the sun.
-If you want to grow your sales whilst lowering your costs, that requires the right strategy and the right tools.
-In Manufacturing sales, the quotation process often presents a huge potential to improve efficiency.
+Growing your sales while lowering costs?
+That requires the right strategy and the right tools.
+In Manufacturing sales, the quotation process has huge potential to improve efficiency.

-Sales reps are expected to quickly churn out quotes right in front of the customer, regardless the difficulties mentioned above.
-Imagine to auto-populate your systems with contacts, emails and meetings at a few clicks and receive an accurate forecast based on insights derived from proposals seen or accepted by customers.
+Sales reps are expected to quickly churn out quotes right in front of the customer, regardless of the difficulties mentioned above.
+Imagine auto-populating your systems with contacts, emails, and meetings with just a few clicks, or receiving an accurate forecast based on insights derived from proposals seen or accepted by customers.